GoogleCloudPlatform/community/tutorials/automl-tables-model-export/index.md

 ---
-title: Exporting a custom AutoML Tables model and serving it with Cloud Run
+title: Export a custom AutoML Tables model and serve it with Cloud Run
 description: Learn how to export an AutoML Tables custom model and serve it with Cloud Run, or any other environment where you can run a container.
 author: amygdala
 tags: AutoML, Cloud Run, ML, TensorBoard
-date_published: 2020-05-27
+date_published: 2020-06-10
 ---

 ## Introduction